“The third option is that other possibility…”

 Did you know that you can “rent to own” a life insurance policy, too?

-These types of policies are known as convertible term life insurance.
+This type of policy is known as convertible term life insurance.
 A convertible term policy gives the insured an option to covert a term policy to a permanent, whole life policy at a later date.

-A convertible term policy is typically a level term life insurance policy (with a level death benefit for a specific term or length of time, such as $500,000 for 15 years), and all or part of it can be converted within a specified time frame.
+A convertible term policy is typically a level term life insurance policy (with a level death benefit for a specific term or length of time, such as $500,000 for 20 years).
+All or part of it can be converted within a specified time frame.
 You can apply for a convertible term policy today, put it into place in 4-8 weeks, and decide later if and when you’d like to convert it to a whole life policy… without having to re-qualify.

 This could provide a perfect solution for you if you: